codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 User permissions:

-These permissions are granted on an individual user basis as part of the User authorization flow.
+These permissions are granted on an individual user basis as part of the user authorization flow.
 They will be also be displayed during account installation for transparency.

 -   Email addresses: Manage a user's email addresses - Read Only
 -   Git SSH keys: Create SSH keys - Read & Write